 * All buildings were pre-wired under the back patio covers for either Dish Network or DirecTV service.
 If you want satellite service from either DirecTV or Dish, you must call the Association's exclusive provider, Adamo Communications (also called ComDish Technologies) at 720-281-5352.
 To avoid long delays, please DO NOT call Dish or DirecTV.
 If you do, your call will be re-routed to Adamo and it could take several days or weeks.

-Third Cherry Creek Townhouse Corp. is governed by a Board of Directors elected by owners.
+a volunteer Board of Directors elected by owners.
 The Board uses Realty One Property Management Co. to help manage the complex.
 The Association has no employees but utilizes contracted services from several individuals and companies to perform work in the complex.

 The club house address is 9084 E. Nassau Ave., Denver, CO 80237.
 However, the office in the building is not staffed, although a mail drop-off slot is available on the south side of the building, near the playground.
 Never drop off your monthly HOA maintenance fee in the mail slot and do not mail it to the Association.
-For information on monthly maintenance payments, please contact our accountant, Leilani Balogh, using the information below.
+For information on monthly maintenance payments, please contact our property manager.